DHIVYA050430/DL-Autoencoder/README.md

 To develop a convolutional autoencoder for image denoising application.

 ## THEORY
-A Convolutional Autoencoder (CAE) for image denoising is a deep learning model designed to remove noise from corrupted images and restore them to their original quality.
-It consists of two main parts — an encoder, which compresses the input image into a lower-dimensional latent representation, and a decoder, which reconstructs the clean image from this representation.
-Convolutional layers are used to capture spatial and structural features, making the model efficient for image-related tasks.
-During training, the CAE learns to minimize the difference between noisy and clean images using a loss function such as Mean Squared Error (MSE).
-Once trained, it can effectively filter out unwanted noise while preserving key image details and textures.
-This makes it highly useful in applications like medical imaging, photography, and computer vision preprocessing.
+This code implements a **Denoising Autoencoder** using PyTorch to clean noisy images from the MNIST dataset.
+It uses a convolutional neural network architecture, where the encoder compresses the input image into a lower-dimensional representation, and the decoder reconstructs the original image from this compressed form.
+To train the model to remove noise, Gaussian noise is added to the clean images, and the network learns to recover the original from the noisy version.
+The training process uses **Mean Squared Error (MSE)** as the loss function to measure the reconstruction error and the **Adam optimizer** to update the model weights.
+The autoencoder is trained over multiple epochs using mini-batches of data for efficiency.
+After training, the model's performance is visually evaluated by displaying the original, noisy, and denoised images side by side.

 ## Neural Network Model
 Include the neural network model diagram.

 ## DESIGN STEPS
 ### STEP 1:
-Load PyTorch, torchvision, matplotlib, and other required modules.
+Problem Understanding and Dataset Selection

 ### STEP 2:
-Use MNIST dataset and apply transformations (tensor conversion, normalization).
+ Preprocessing the Dataset

 ### STEP 3:
-Introduce random noise to input images to train the model for denoising.
+Design the Convolutional Autoencoder Architecture

 ### STEP 4:
-Define the Denoising Autoencoder with encoder–decoder convolutional layers.
+Compile and Train the Model

 ### STEP 5:
-Use MSE loss and Adam optimizer to minimize reconstruction error for several epochs.
+Evaluate the Model

 ### STEP 6:
-Display original, noisy, and denoised images to evaluate performance visually.
+Visualization and Analysis

 ## PROGRAM